 The report also states that Miles would stop by drug counseling sessions that were meant to be closed to coaches “to be supportive and help players with issues.”

-Tags: Allegations Assistant Coach Big 12 Conference Cowboys Drugs FanSided Featured Football Future Joe DeForest Les Miles Mike Gundy Mike Yurcich NCAA Football Oklahoma State Oklahoma State Cowboys Orange Nation OSU Pokes Popular Recruits Scandal
+Tags: Allegations Assistant Coach Big 12 Conference Cowboys Drugs FanSided Football Future Joe DeForest Les Miles Mike Gundy Mike Yurcich NCAA Football Oklahoma State Oklahoma State Cowboys Orange Nation OSU Pokes Recruits Scandal